-2.3.4 Private Mobile Network
+2.4.3 Private Mobile Networks

-The Group also decided to enter the emerging market of Private Mobile Network ("PMN"), that leverages TDF industrial know-how.
-The private Mobile Network activities aim at replacing existing radio networks to support industrial digital transformation and new use cases that 5G technology will address.
+The Group designs, deploys and operates tailor-made private mobile 4G/5G networks, addressing critical BtoB needs with a high level of technical expertise and operational excellence.
+The private Mobile Network ("PMN") activities aim at replacing existing radio networks to support industrial digital transformation and new use cases that 5G technology will address.
 The Group will leverage its unique capabilities in custom radio network design & build and will rely on its Network Operating Center ("NOC") to address most demanding mission critical Service Level Agreements ("SLA").
-TDF targets large industrial companies, factories and warehouses, multi-modal hubs and major transport / energy companies.
-TDF gained in 2023 its first customer references.
+The Group targets large industrial companies, factories and warehouses, multi-modal hubs and major transport / energy companies.
+The Group expects that the PMN market will significantly grow over the next decade, fostering by the need for security, along with an expected favourable change in regulation for the liberalization of frequencies.